Gives me a chance to chat with friends each week.

 - You do not need to have a child at JSS or Ryan Road.

 - You must register for the season and pick up your Red Bag Family Share each week (or have someone pick it up for you).

 Applications can be picked up at the Jackson Street School office (usually open until 2:30 on weekdays during the summer), at the Ryan Road School office, or downloaded and printed here:

 How is this great deal possible?

 We are fortunate to have financial support from the Harvard Pilgrim Health Care Foundation and individual donors to make up the difference between the $20 participation fee and the $125 cost of each share.
-In addition, we are grateful to Jackson Street School and Families With Power for providing space, planning, coordination, and volunteers, and to the volunteers themselves.
-The JSS PTO has also generously agreed to refund $10 to participating families with at least one child at JSS, reducing the cost to just $1 per week!
+In addition, we are grateful to Ryan Road Elementary School, Jackson Street School, and Families With Power for providing space, planning, coordination, and volunteers, and to the volunteers themselves.
+The JSS and RRES PTOs have also generously agreed to refund $10 to participating families with at least one child at either school, reducing the cost to just $1 per week!

-By reducing financial, convenience, and other barriers, Grow Food Northampton expects to help between 30 and 50 low-income families bring 60 to 80 pounds of fresh, local food into their homes during our 2016 Red Bag pilot program.
+By reducing financial, convenience, and other barriers, Grow Food Northampton expects to help up to 50 low-income families in our community bring 60 to 80 pounds of fresh, local food into their homes during the season.
 We hypothesize that outcomes will include perceived improvements in diet and health, increased understanding of local and seasonal food supplies, and stronger preference for fresh, local food among participants.
 We hope that participants will return to the program in future years and recruit new families, and that some will learn about and use other programs that provide low-cost local produce, such as SNAP & Save at Tuesday Market and other farmers’ markets and our Double SNAP Share program.